ivanprates/2018_Anolis_EcolEvol/README.md

 This repository contains information associated with the manuscript entitled:

-**Local adaptation in widespread anole lizards: Integrating population history and genome-environment associations**.
+**Local adaptation in mainland anole lizards: Integrating population history and genome-environment associations**.

 By Ivan Prates, Anna Penna, Miguel T. Rodrigues, and Ana C. Carnaval.